 to check draft copies of CVs and Cover Letters, and to offer professional advice.

-The bi-annual job fair for IT employers is organised by Career services and again the employers are specifically looking for students with your talents.
+The bi-annual job fair for IT employers is organised by Career services and the employers are specifically looking for students with your talents.

 Summer of Tech

 Summer of Tech is free to register, and they run free workshops from March onwards.
-Interview workshops and mock interviews.